-Best-selling author Elle Russ starts her mindfulness practice before she even gets out of bed.
+Best-selling author Elle Russ definitely understands the benefits of a morning routine: she starts her mindfulness practice before she even gets out of bed.
 She gives herself a few moments to stretch and express gratitude for her body and health.
 She then chooses an intention for the day, saying it out loud to solidify it.

 6. Payal Kadakia: Talk to Loved Ones

 Founder of ClassPass, Payal Kadakia makes sure to chat with her husband every morning.
 She even makes the effort to call him in the morning when she is traveling.
 As well as helping her feel positive for the rest of the day, it ensures her relationship always stays top priority, no matter what else she has going on.

 It is just as important to avoid wasting time during your morning routine.
 Arianna Huffington, co-founder of the Huffington Post, never begins her day looking at her phone.
 Instead, she wakes up slowly, taking deep breaths, reminding herself of what she is grateful for, and defining an intention for the day.

 There is no question that structuring your morning is worthwhile — you just need to look at the scientific benefits of a morning routine to see that.
 Plus, as you have seen from the morning routines of successful people, there is no need for it to be anything complex.
 But the best thing about a morning routine?
 You can start one right away!
 Come up with a morning routine for yourself and put it into action tomorrow.